Parcel Delivery Management Services, from The Whistl Group visit parcels website

 • Charities

-The frequency of calls and call volumes will vary based on your business sector, in addition to other variables such as the age of the caller.
-Therefore a clear understanding of your customer profile and any bias due to age could allow for a clearer indication of the likely call trends for your business.
+The frequency and volume of calls will vary depending on your business sector and other variables, such as the caller's age.
+Therefore, a clear understanding of your customer profile and any bias due to age could allow for a clearer indication of your business's likely call trends.

 The likeliness of calls being made to utility companies was seen to increase with age.
 Calls to the retail sector were much higher among those aged under 35.
 The 55+ age group reported being more likely to contact Insurance companies compared to those in the 34-54 age group and the under 35’s.